 The Data Hub is able to ingest a wide variety of data (e.g., clinical and laboratory data, genomic or molecular correlates, patient reported outcomes, aggregated population data) from disparate sources (e.g., inpatient and outpatient clinical sites, industry or government datasets, other registries, U.S. or international, directly from patients) and can accommodate data in different formats (e.g., structured electronic health record data, trial datasets, patient-reported instruments, manual chart abstraction, legacy dataset import).
 Both retrospective and prospective data are supported.
 What is ultimately collected will vary from disease to disease, depending on what is available and what is prioritized for a given condition.
 Existing data sources in hematology tend to be narrow in scope and do not offer this flexibility.

 The Data Hub uses state-of-the-art technology so that data collection can be automated wherever possible (to minimize burden associated with data submission); can scale up (in the type of data captured, adding new diseases); and can readily draw from the data it contains to answer research questions (e.g. through data exploration, advanced querying, and integration with tools for graphically displaying data).

-Access to the data and analyses housed in the Data Hub will be governed by policy and overseen by project leadership.
-Initially, stakeholders with clinical research and industry perspectives will be core consumers.
+Access to and analysis of the data housed in the Data Hub will be governed by policy and overseen by project leadership.
+Initially, clinical researchers and industry are expected to submit proposals for data access.
 As the resource grows, bioinformaticians and clinicians are also anticipated to have an interest in accessing Data Hub data.